ci0cc0lat0/antGrepper/readme.md

 `antgrep` is a tool meant to recursivly search through a directory and subdirectories for a given file extension.
 These files are meant to be ran and installed as a binary to run correctly.

 ## Install
-From github, once cloned, unzipped or however you install the source files, in the root directory linux run these commands:
+From github, once cloned, unzipped or however you install the source files, in the root directory run these commands:

 `sudo apt-get update && sudo apt-get install build-essential` - Optional as this was needed for me on a fresh linux install